MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

     pin 5: 5V
     pin 6: NC

+# Temperature probes
+The board will detect i2c temperature probes at boot.
+The first probe found will always be the global environment probe, each additional probe found will be assigned to the PWM ports in ascending order for PID control.

 # Storage
 The EEPROM on the Atmel328 is 1024 bytes and it's cells are limited to 100k writes.
 We reserve the first 16x14 bytes (224 bytes) to store the port names ( this includes the trailing '\0' so port names are limited to 15 chars).
 We don't expect these to change often so no special scheme is implemented to save write cycles.
 There is no provision to flag a name as valid, we could have used the first byte and limit the name to 14 chars.
 Starting at byte 224 we store the configuration.
-The configuration is 6 bytes long and contains the port statuses and a validity flag.
+The configuration is 18 bytes long and contains the port statuses and a validity flag.
 The config is saved every time a port changes state.
-To limit EEPROM wear we write the config to the next 6 following bytes.
+To limit EEPROM wear we write the config to the next 18 following bytes.
 At startup we need to find this config so that is where the validity flag comes into play.

 # Command Protocol
 Every command and it's reply starts with a '>' and ends with a '#'